alexprey/sveltedoc-parser/README.md

 - [Fixed] Svelte V3: Fix parsing issues when anonymous functions are used in event handlers at markup (Issue #18)

+## [2.3.2] 02.12.2019

+Thanks to [Hostas](https://github.com/hontas) for following fixes:

+- [Fixed] Svelte V3: Improve type parsing for properties with default values.
+- [Fixed] Svelte V3: In some cases `type` property was setup with wrong structure and data, now it fixed.

 Full changelog of release versions can be found [here](/CHANGELOG.md)

 ## Install